Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Abstract

 \section{Abstract}

-Federated learning is a privacy-preserving collaborative learning approach.
-Recently, some studies have proposed the semi-supervised federated learning setting to handle the commonly seen real-world scenarios with labeled data on the server and unlabeled data on the clients.
-However, existing methods still face challenges such as high communication costs, training pressure on the client devices, and distribution differences among the server and the clients.
-In this paper, we introduce the powerful pre-trained diffusion models into federated learning and propose \textbf{FedDISC}, a \textbf{Fed}erated \textbf{D}iffusion-\textbf{I}nspired \textbf{S}emi-supervised \textbf{C}o-training method, to address these challenges.
-Specifically, we first extract prototypes from the labeled data on the server and send them to the clients.
-The clients then use these prototypes to predict pseudo-labels of the local data, and compute the cluster centroids and domain-specific features to represent their personalized distributions.
-After adding noise, the clients send these features and their corresponding pseudo-labels back to the server, which uses a pre-trained diffusion model to conditionally generate pseudo-samples complying with the client distributions and train an aggregated model on them.
-Our method does not require local training and only involves forward inference on the clients.
-Our extensive experiments on DomainNet, Openimage, and NICO++ demonstrate that the proposed FedDISC method effectively addresses the one-shot semi-supervised problem on Non-IID clients and outperforms the compared SOTA methods.
-We also demonstrate through visualization that it is of neglectable possibility for FedDISC to leak privacy-sensitive information of the clients.
+Recently, semi-supervised federated learning (semi-FL) has been proposed to handle the commonly seen real-world scenarios with labeled data on the server and unlabeled data on the clients.
+However, existing methods face several challenges such as communication costs, data heterogeneity, and training pressure on client devices.
+To address these challenges, we introduce the powerful diffusion models (DM) into semi-FL and propose \textbf{FedDISC}, a \textbf{Fed}erated \textbf{D}iffusion-\textbf{I}nspired \textbf{S}emi-supervised \textbf{C}o-training method.
+Specifically, we first extract prototypes of the labeled server data and use these prototypes to predict pseudo-labels of the client data.
+For each category, we compute the cluster centroids and domain-specific representations to signify the semantic and stylistic information of their distributions.
+After adding noise, these representations are sent back to the server, which uses the pre-trained DM to generate synthetic datasets complying with the client distributions and train a global model on it.
+With the assistance of vast knowledge within DM, the synthetic datasets have comparable quality and diversity to the client images, subsequently enabling the training of global models that achieve performance equivalent to or even surpassing the ceiling of supervised centralized training.
+FedDISC works within one communication round, does not require any local training, and involves very minimal information uploading, greatly enhancing its practicality.
+Extensive experiments on three large-scale datasets demonstrate that FedDISC effectively addresses the semi-FL problem on non-IID clients and outperforms the compared SOTA methods.
+Sufficient visualization experiments also illustrate that the synthetic dataset generated by FedDISC exhibits comparable diversity and quality to the original client dataset, with a neglectable possibility of leaking privacy-sensitive information of the clients.